 Nancy was promoted to General Manager and then District Manager for Quincy's Steakhouse.
 As District Manager, she met an Assistant G.M. at their Moffett Road location named Eleanor Rudder, who had been with the company since 1989.
 Ms. Eleanor had a reputation for being the best and toughest manager in the company.
 She was the store opener and arrived before sunrise every morning to prepare the yeast rolls from scratch.
 Nancy also got to know several employees at various Quincy's stores including Chef Deloris, Amino, Ashley, Darla, Barbara, Cleo, and Laurie.
 Quincy's was bought by Western Sizzlin', who in turn was bought by County Fair Buffet and then Barnhill's Buffet.
 Nancy, Ms. Eleanor, Chef Deloris, Amino, Ashley, Darla, Barbara, Cleo, and Laurie all remained with the company throughout.

 In 2005, Nancy acquired what was left of Barnhill's.
 She changed one syllable of the name to keep things simple.
 She hated traveling and wanted to focus on one store, so she closed all of the locations except for the most profitable one in Saraland.
 She fired all food distributors and replaced them with her ex-husband, Skipper.
 Then she recruited the best of the best employees from each store, including Ms. Eleanor, Chef Deloris, Amino, Ashley, Teresa, Val, Darla, Barbara, Sandy, Karen M., Cleo, and Laurie.
-They hired a cook named Chef Eugene (who fell in love with Chef Deloris and is still with her to this day), a Bar Runner named Alicson, some servers named Ramona, Madilyn, and Karen K., and five teenage girls still in high school named Renee, Crystal, Brittany, Savannah, and Erica.
+They hired a cook named Chef Eugene (who fell in love with Chef Deloris and is still with her to this day), a Bar Runner named Alicson, some servers named Ramona, Madilyn, Karen K., and some teenage high schoolers named Renee, Crystal, Savannah, Brittany, and Erica.

 Things went really well until their landlord suddenly sold the building.
 The new owner wanted to open a Chinese Buffet and gave Nancy a 30-day eviction notice.
 With nowhere to go and insufficient capital to buy or develop property, Nancy told the staff they were probably going to go out-of-business.
 The next day, Ms. Eleanor brought Nancy her life's savings and told her to keep Barnyard open.
 Word got around to some of the regular customers, and some of them also brought Nancy thousands of dollars.
 "Save Barnyard," they told her.
 Nancy still had no location in mind until someone introduced her to Mr. Harrison and Mr. Bell from Gulf Dirt, Inc. They offered her a lease on an old tire shop across the street and very generously agreed to remodel the structure into a restaurant as part of the lease agreement.
 Gulf Dirt renovated the building in 30 days while Nancy, Ms. Eleanor, Teresa, and Renee frantically moved furniture and equipment across the street and set it all up.
 Business was so good that Nancy fully repaid Ms. Eleanor and the customers their loans plus 10% interest within one year.

 JJ and Mariah welcomed their 1st son, Wilder, in 2017 and moved home to take over the family business.
 JJ became a Manager at Barnyard Buffet in 2017, became General Manager in 2018, and became the Managing Partner at the beginning of 2022.
 JJ and Mariah also welcomed a 2nd son, James, in 2022.
 JJ became the full owner of Barnyard Buffet at the start of 2023.
-JJ and Mariah do private catering on the side in their free time, and Mariah's mom, Janice Budd, serves tables at Barnyard a couple of days a week.
+Mariah's mom, Janice, serves tables at Barnyard a couple of days a week.

 Thankfully, JJ has managed to do a few things right.
-For one thing, he's promoted and hired the next generation of outstanding Barnyard staff.
-Newer faces like Tiffany, Amanda, Felicity, Roderick (Deloris' grandson), Kimberly, Daniel, Janice (Mariah's mom), Tammy, José, Sylvia, Genny (Darla's daughter), Toy (Darla's son-in-law), Summer, Jimmy, DJ, Niki, Shandra, and Merissa (Amanda's daughter) are now a fixture of our Barnyard family.
+For one thing, he's promoted, hired, and trained the next generation of outstanding Barnyard staff.
+Newer faces like Tiffany, Amanda, Kimberly, Daniel E. (Kimberly's husband), Janice (Mariah's mom), José, Sylvia, Daniel K., Genny (Darla's daughter), Toy (Darla's son-in-law), Summer, Jimmy, DJ, Niki, Sarah (Erica's stepmom), Merissa (Amanda's daughter), Debbie, Calvin (Daniel K's uncle), and Taneria (Niki's daughter) are now fixtures of our Barnyard family.

 JJ's longterm goal, once the building is updated, is to expand into more locations.
 To do this, he knows he will need hard-working partners that he can trust to always do the job right:

-Re-enter Ms. Erica Janes, one of those high school girls Nancy hired at the original Barnyard location in 2005.
+Re-enter Ms. Erica Janes, one of those high school girls that Nancy hired in 2005.
 Erica now has a young daughter named Leanna.
 Erica was a salad bar runner and cashier until JJ promoted her to Manager, then Assistant G.M.
 In January 2022, Erica became an Operating Partner in the business.
 At the start of 2023, Erica became the General Manager.

 Cue the next piece of the puzzle: Mr. José Cuellar.
 He's another family man with 2 daughters, Ariel and Knyssa.
 He started as a fry cook and truck unloader in 2021.
 JJ quickly promoted him to manager, and José became the 2nd Operating Partner in April 2022.
 At the start of 2023, José became the Assistant G.M.

 Ms. Amanda Lodriguss started as a cashier in 2019.
-Barnyard has also had the pleasure of employing 2 of her 4 daughters, Molly and Merissa.
-She is also a grandmother to several beautiful grandchildren.
+She is the mother of 4 daughters: Jessica, Courtney, Molly, and Merissa (2 of whom Barnyard has had the pleasure of employing).
+Amanda is also a grandmother to several beautiful grandchildren.
 JJ promoted her to manager in 2022, and at the start of 2023 she became the 3rd Operating Partner.